 - 75 ml water

-- 4 tbsp vegetable oil or beef dripping
+- 4 tablespoon vegetable oil or beef dripping

 - Preheat the oven to 220℃ (200℃ fan)/425°F/gas mark 7.

-- Place 1 tsp oil or beef dripping into each cup of a 12 cup muffin tin and heat in the oven for about 5 to 10 minutes until sizzling hot.
+- Place 1 teaspoon oil or beef dripping into each cup of a 12 cup muffin tin and heat in the oven for about 5 to 10 minutes until sizzling hot.

 - Remove from the oven and quickly pour the batter into cups filling each about ⅓ to ½ full.